gapegias/JavaScript_Komputer_Store_App/README.md

-# gapegias.github.io
 # **Komputer Store**
 Build a dynamic webpage using “vanilla” JavaScript.
-Follow the guidelines given below,
+Follow the guidelines given below.
+See the website here: https://gapegias.github.io/
 ## **Set up development environment**
 Make sure you have installed at least the following tools:
 - A text editor of your choice (Visual Studio Code recommended)